btskinner/lpo9951/schedule/index.md

 ## September 23

-**More Dataset Manipulation: One to many merging, many to one merging, appending datasets**
+**More Dataset Manipulation: One to many merging and many to one merging**

 LECTURE 5: